Marie-Donnie/juice/README.md

     g5k            Claim resources on Grid'5000 (from a frontend) inventory      Generate the Ansible inventory file
     prepare        Configure the resources
-    destroy        Destroy all the running dockers (not destroying the resources) backup         Backup the environment
+    stress         Launch sysbench tests (after a deployment) destroy        Destroy all the running dockers (not the resources) backup         Backup the environment
 ```